Younes43/Chat-Room-Platform/readme.md

 Open your web browser and navigate to `http://localhost:3000` (or whichever port the frontend is set to use) to view and interact with the chat application.

-Certainly!
-Below is a README section that outlines how to deploy your full-stack chat application using Docker and Kubernetes with Minikube.
-This guide assumes you have Docker, Minikube, and kubectl installed and properly configured on your system.

 ---

 ## Deployment Using Docker and Kubernetes